PetalD-oss/PowerCo-Churn-Prediction/README.md

 ### Baseline Model

 Started with Logistic Regression using all features, achieving 62% recall.

-Experimented with feature selection but saw minimal improvement.
+### Feature Selection (Logistic Regression)
+Extracted the top 6 most important features, chosen by the previous logisticv regression model i.e.: net_margin	margin_net_pow_ele	forecast_price_energy_off_peak	cons_gas_12m	num_years_antig	price_peak_fix.
+Logistic Regression with these selected features achieved 63% recall and 14% precision at threshold 0.4.

 ### Model Improvement

-Implemented Random Forest with class weighting ({0:1, 1:10}) using all features for optimal performance.
-Lowered decision threshold from 0.5 to 0.4 to maximize churner detection.
+Implemented Random Forest with class weighting ({0:1, 1:10}), using all features, achieving comparable performance: 63% recall and 15% precision at threshold 0.4.
+Key finding: Feature selection and ensemble methods produced similar results, suggesting the top features capture most of the predictive signal.
+Chose Random Forest for the final model due to its robustness and ability to capture non-linear relationships.

 ## Visualizations